No Child Left Behind Act: Gifted students

-NCLB pressures schools to guarantee that nearly all students meet the minimum skill levels (set by each state) in reading, writing, and arithmetic—but requires nothing beyond these minima.
-It provides no incentives to improve student achievement beyond the bare minimum.
-Programs not essential for achieving mandated minimum skills are neglected or canceled by those districts.
+NCLB pressured schools to guarantee that nearly all students meet the minimum skill levels (set by each state) in reading, writing, and arithmetic—but required nothing beyond these minima.
+It provided no incentives to improve student achievement beyond the bare minimum.
+Programs not essential for achieving mandated minimum skills were neglected or canceled by those districts.

-In particular, NCLB does not require any programs for gifted, talented, and other high-performing students.
+In particular, NCLB did not require any programs for gifted, talented, and other high-performing students.
 Federal funding of gifted education decreased by a third over the law's first five years.
 There was only one program that helped improve the gifted: they received $9.6 million.
 In the 2007 budget, President George W. Bush zeroed this out.
-While NCLB is silent on the education of academically gifted students, some states (such as Arizona, California, Virginia, and Pennsylvania) require schools to identify gifted students and provide them with an appropriate education, including grade advancement.
-According to research, an IQ of 120 is needed.
+While NCLB did not address the education of academically gifted students, some states (such as Arizona, California, Virginia, and Pennsylvania) required schools to identify gifted students and provide them with an appropriate education, including grade advancement.
 In other states, such as Michigan, state funding for gifted and talented programs was cut by up to 90% in the year after the Act became law.

-A 2008 study by the Fordham Institute suggests that the lack of incentive for schools to meet the needs of high achieving students had serious consequences: while between 2000 and 2007 students in the lowest 10th percentile (low performers) had improved their average performance on the 4th grade reading portion of the National Assessment of Educational Progress by 16 points, the scores of the highest-performing students (90th percentile and above) hardly budged.
+A 2008 study by the Fordham Institute suggested that the lack of incentive for schools to meet the needs of high achieving students had serious consequences: while between 2000 and 2007 students in the lowest 10th percentile (low performers) had improved their average performance on the 4th grade reading portion of the National Assessment of Educational Progress by 16 points, the scores of the highest-performing students (90th percentile and above) hardly budged.

 Unrealistic goals

-"There's a fallacy in the law and everybody knows it," said Alabama State Superintendent Joe Morton on Wednesday, August 11, 2010.
-According to the No Child Left Behind Act, by 2014, every child is supposed to test on grade level in reading and math.
+"There's a fallacy in the law and everybody knows it," said Alabama State Superintendent Joe Morton in August 2010.
+According to the No Child Left Behind Act, every child was supposed to test on grade level in reading and math by 2014.
 "That can't happen," said Morton.
 "You have too many variables and you have too many scenarios, and everybody knows that would never happen."
 Alabama State Board Member Mary Jane Caylor said, "I don't think that No Child Left Behind has benefited this state."
-She argued the goal of 100 percent proficiency is unattainable.
+She argued the goal of 100% proficiency is unattainable.
 Charles Murray wrote of the law: "The United States Congress, acting with large bipartisan majorities, at the urging of the President, enacted as the law of the land that all children are to be above average."

 Gaming the system

-The system of incentives and penalties sets up a strong motivation for schools, districts, and states to manipulate test results.
-For example, schools have been shown to employ "creative reclassification" of high school dropouts (to reduce unfavorable statistics).
+The system of incentives and penalties set up a strong motivation for schools, districts, and states to manipulate test results.
+For example, schools were shown to employ "creative reclassification" of high school dropouts (to reduce unfavorable statistics).
 For example, at Sharpstown High School in Houston, Texas, more than 1,000 students began high school as freshmen, and four years later, fewer than 300 students were enrolled in the senior class.
 However, none of these "missing" students from Sharpstown High were reported as dropouts.